Past Ashman Lab members -where are they now?

 Dr. Du focused was a visiting Scientist in the Ashman lab in 2017-2018 He studied artificial polyploids in strawberry and their performance under stress.

 Rebecca was an undergraduate in the Ashman Lab.
-She is now a graduate student at Duke University.
+She has now received a PhD at Duke University and is a post doc at RMBL.

 Dr. Jessica D. Stephens